 In this article, we explore the science behind emotional marketing and look at key examples of brands using emotion to convey a message.

-There is a science when creating the right type of advertising campaign.
-It takes a keen understanding of who a brand’s audience is, and what emotion is best to elicit for a response.
+There is a science to creating the right type of advertising campaign.
+It takes a keen understanding of a brand’s audience, and what emotion works best to get a response.
 It could be anger or happiness, sadness or inspiration.

 - McDonalds vs. Burger King

 - Pepsi vs. Coke

 - General Motors vs. Ford

 Have you ever heard someone tirelessly fight for a brand?
 According to CMO, “awareness and relevance can make brands strong and big, but it’s the emotional seduction that makes brands great”.

 Some brands are leveraging actual science to find the emotional branding secret sauce.
 For example, earlier this year Honda began measuring eye tracking, facial coding and electroencephalograms to quantify emotional activation in people to optimize the effectiveness of its branding.
 But, how can they hit their audience right in the feels?
 And how are other brands using emotional branding?